Full Service Commodity Brokerage Since 1975 800-272-9131 Sunday, February 8, 2026

 GENERAL COMMENTS:

-wheat was up 1/2 cents.
+Minneapolis wheat was down 1 1/2 cents.

 For more free DTN information sent right to your email each morning - click here to sign up for DTN Snapshot.